opencybersecurityalliance/stix-shifter/lab/connector_coding_lab.md

     * You can now run all the transmission CLI command from your workspace to tests

-11. Implement Datasource results to STIX translation
+11. Implement data source results to STIX translation

-    * Make sure datasource returns the results in JSON format
+    * Make sure the data source returns the results in JSON format
     * Implement ResultsTranslator(JSONToStix) class

     ```
     from stix_shifter_utils.stix_translation.src.json_to_stix.json_to_stix import JSONToStix